hassio-addons/addon-ssh/ssh/DOCS.md

 Customize your shell environment even more with the `init_commands` option.
 Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

+#### Option: `dotfiles_repo`

+Specify the URL of your GitHub repository containing your dotfiles.
+The repository will be cloned, and the setup scripts will be executed to configure your environment.

+**Note**: _Ensure the repository URL is correct and accessible._

 ## Known issues and limitations